 - The presence of intoxicated persons anywhere within the pool premises is prohibited.

-- Parties are limited to two hours in duration.
+- Parties may not exceed two hours in duration.

 - Chairs may not be reserved for persons who leave or who are expected to arrive later.
-Chairs should be covered with towels, especially when using suntan lotion and oils, to prevent discoloration of the plastic webbing.
+Chairs should be covered with towels when in use to keep them clean for other patrons and for their long-term durability.

-- Repair and/or replacement costs for any pool property damaged will be charged to the appropriate resident.
-Residents are responsible for themselves, their children, guests, and caregivers.
+- Repair and/or replacement costs for any pool property damaged by a resident or their guest will be charged to the appropriate resident.
+Residents are responsible for themselves, their minor children, and all guests.

-- The Board of Directors, the Recreation Committee, the pool management and its employees shall not be responsible for personal articles brought into the pool enclosure.
+- The Board of Directors, Recreation Committee, and the pool management employees are not responsible for the safety of personal articles brought into the pool enclosure.